bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 3. Most mobile wallets support scanning |Bitcoin URIs| encoded in a QR code, and almost all wallets can display them for accepting payment.
 While also handy for online orders, QR Codes are especially useful for in-person purchases.

-4. Recent wallet updates add support for the new payment protocol providing increased security, authentication of a receiver’s identity using `X.509 <https://en.wikipedia.org/wiki/X.509>`__ certificates, and other important features such as `refunds <../devguide/payment_processing.html#issuing-refunds>`__.
+4. Recent wallet updates add support for the new payment protocol providing increased security, authentication of a receiver’s identity using `X.509 <https://en.wikipedia.org/wiki/X.509>`__ certificates, and other important features such as refunds_.

 |Warning icon| **Warning:** Special care must be taken to avoid the theft of incoming payments.
 In particular, private keys should not be stored on web servers, and payment requests should be sent over HTTPS or other secure methods to prevent `man-in-the-middle <https://en.wikipedia.org/wiki/Man-in-the-middle_attack>`__ attacks from replacing your Bitcoin address with the attacker’s address.